-In English, the bump test is the process that verifies "the performance of the gas detector and ensures that sensors are responding to their target gas."
+In English, the bump test is the process that verifies the performance of the gas detector and ensures that sensors are responding to their target gas; for example, an H2S sensor is exposed to H2S gas to verify it can respond.

 OSHA suggests that a bump test "should be conducted before each day's use in accordance with the manufacturer's instructions."
-The frequency of the bump test is to be decided by the manufacturer's instructions.
+Based on OSHA's suggestion, the matter of bump test frequency is to be decided by the manufacturer's instructions.